 Search for opportunities to participate in an immune system disorders research study.

-Symptoms of Lupus
+Signs and Symptoms of Lupus

-- Discoid rash: A raised rash found on the head, arms, chest, or back
+- Discoid rash, a raised rash found on the head, arms, chest, or back

-- Inflammation of the joints
+- Swelling of the joints and joint pain

 - Hair loss

-- Kidney problems
+- Thinking problems

 - Low white blood cell or low platelet count